-A couple of summers ago, my family and I visited the desert, where we spent four nights in a plush house that we rented via Vrbo.
-You can check out all the details about our beautifully designed house rental here: Our Anthony Bourdain-Inspired House Rental In Palm Springs
+A few summers ago, my family and I visited the desert, where we spent four nights in a plush house that we rented via Vrbo.
+You can check out all the details about our beautifully designed house rental here.

-But first, I wanted to tell you about a small town that I’d never heard of and bet you haven’t either, though you’ve definitely seen it in movies, TV shows and commercials.
+But first, I wanted to tell you about a small town that I’d never heard of and you may not have either, though you’ve definitely seen it in movies, TV shows and commercials.

 In fact, while we were there, it looked like something was being filmed since I saw a lot of production trucks and staff.

-Thanks to my buddy, former travel writer and Palm Springs resident, Chris McGinnis, for recommending that we visit Pioneertown on our way to check out Joshua Tree National Park.
+My friend, former travel writer and Palm Springs resident, Chris McGinnis, recommended that we visit Pioneertown on our way to check out Joshua Tree National Park.
 From Palm Springs, Pioneertown is just 30 miles (40 minutes without traffic) and from there, it’s just 16 miles to Joshua Tree.
 Pioneertown is only a four-mile detour and well worth it.

 Since I knew nothing about Pioneertown, I looked it up.
 According to Visit California, “In 1946, Pioneertown was founded by a group of Hollywood investors, including actors Roy Rogers and Gene Autry.
 They dreamed of creating an Old West set that was actually a town worth visiting, with 1880s-style false-front façades but interiors that had stuff for visitors to see and do too.
 Up went (from the outside) frontier stables, saloons, and jails; inside, they housed ice cream parlours, bowling alleys and motels.
 More than 50 films and television shows were filmed here in the 1940s and ‘50s.
 While location shooting and businesses here have dwindled, you can still see mock gunfights on Mane Street (pun intended).
 But the most happening place by far is Pappy and Harriet’s Pioneertown Palace, with surprisingly good live music (Robert Plant and Leon Russell have played here) in a seemingly unlikely setting.”